-    Using this feature well, means that our setup is thoughtful and specifically focuses on our ability to focus on highlighted data so that we reduce the time taken to understand data we are presented with.
+Using this feature well means that our setup is thoughtful and specifically focuses on our ability to focus on highlighted data so that we reduce the time taken to understand the data we are presented with.

-So if that’s the driver and a key use case for this feature, then should think carefully on how we should be using it and when we customise our Dynamics CRM environments
+So if that’s the driver and a key use case for this feature, then think carefully on how we should be using it and when we customise our Dynamics CRM environments.

 Views – Under the hood